CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/03-create.md

 - "Git stores all of its repository data in the `.git` directory."
 ---

-Once Git is configured,
-we can start using it.
+Once Git is configured, we can start using it.

-We will help Alfredo with his new project, create a repository with all his recipes.
+We will help Nelle with her new project, create a repository with the data for north-pacific-gyre.

 First, let's create a directory in `Desktop` folder for our work and then move into that directory:

 ~~~
 $ cd ~/Desktop
-$ mkdir recipes
+$ mkdir north-pacific-gyre
-$ cd recipes
+$ cd north-pacific-gyre
 ~~~
 {: .language-bash}

-Then we tell Git to make `recipes` a [repository]({{ page.root }}{% link reference.md %}#repository) -- a place where Git can store versions of our files:
+Then we tell Git to make `north-pacific-gyre` a [repository]({{ page.root }}{% link reference.md %}#repository) -- a place where Git can store versions of our files: